erroronline1/caro/readme.md

 [Content](#content)

-## Technical guidelines on data security
+## Statement on technical guidelines on data security
-This software aims to match all relevant aspects of security measures.
+This software aims to match as much relevant aspects of security measures as possible.
 The software is *not* responsible for the infrastructure though.
 Running the neccessary servers, backups, networks device user registration, etc. are within the duties of your IT-department.

 ### Web Application
 [according to BSI](https://www.bsi.bund.de/SharedDocs/Downloads/DE/BSI/Publikationen/TechnischeRichtlinien/TR03161/BSI-TR-03161-2.pdf?__blob=publicationFile&v=10) for web applications